imaddde867/NaviCast/README.md

 - Enhance the UI with vessel details and historical tracks.
 - Deploy on a cloud service for global accessibility.

-## Acknowledgments
-- Digitraffic for providing real-time AIS data.
-- The open-source community for tools like Leaflet.js, XGBoost, and PostgreSQL.

 ## Contact
 Created by Imad Eddine